phantasm66/mtarep/README.md

 The exact redis operation is HINCRBY (http://redis.io/commands/hincrby).

-Using the redis rubygem, you could do something like this to increment a counter for each bounced email to gmail.com:
+Using the redis rubygem you could do the following to increment a counter for each bounced email to gmail.com:
 ```ruby
 key = [Time.now.strftime("%Y%m%d")]
 key << 'bounced'